- What are electromagnetic fields?

 - Finances and procurement

-- Legal department and data protection
+- Legal department, data protection and licensing procedures

 - Real estate and internal services